Codo – OSCP Proving Grounds

 Upload + Trigger

-Uploaded the file through the panel.
-Then browsed directly to it under /uploads/
+Upload the file through the panel.
+Then browse directly to it (path will vary by app, but discovery pointed to /uploads/):

 http://192.168.204.23/uploads/shell.php